awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:** None

-This control checks whether all stages of an Amazon API Gateway REST or Websocket API have logging enabled\.
+This control checks whether all stages of an Amazon API Gateway REST or WebSocket API have logging enabled\.
 The control fails if logging is not enabled for all methods of a stage or if `loggingLevel` is neither `ERROR` nor `INFO`\.

-API Gateway REST or Websocket API stages should have relevant logs enabled\.
-API Gateway REST and Websocket API execution logging provides detailed records of requests made to API Gateway REST and Websocket API stages\.
+API Gateway REST or WebSocket API stages should have relevant logs enabled\.
+API Gateway REST and WebSocket API execution logging provides detailed records of requests made to API Gateway REST and WebSocket API stages\.
 The stages include API integration backend responses, Lambda authorizer responses, and the `requestId` for AWS integration endpoints\.

 **Note**
 This control is not supported in the following Regions: